djspiewak/parseback/README.md

 At any rate, this should give a general feel for how parseback's DSL works that should be familiar to anyone who has used a parser generator tool (such as BISON) in the past.
 Values of type `Parser` represent grammar fragments – generally non-terminals – and can be composed either via the `~` operator (sequentially) or via the `|` operator (alternation).
 It is idiomatic to vertically align definitions by the `|` operator, so as to mimic the conventional structure of a BNF grammar.
 Remember, this is a *declarative* definition of the underlying grammar.

 The first bit of weirdness you should notice as a user of Scala is that all of these parsers are declared as `lazy val`.
 This is extremely important.
-Scalac would not complain if we used `def` here, but the algorithm wouldn't provide the same guarantees.
+The Scala compiler would not complain if we used `def` here, but the algorithm wouldn't provide the same guarantees.
 In fact, if you use `def` instead of `lazy val`, the PWD algorithm becomes exponential instead of cubic!
 This is because `def` defeats memoization by creating an infinite lazy tree.
 This is different from `lazy val`, which represents the cyclic graph directly.
 Packrat parsing frameworks have a similar restriction.

-There are a few more symbols to unpack here before we move onto how we actually *use* this tool.
+There are a few more symbols to unpack here before we move on to how we actually *use* this tool.
 First, the mysterious `^^` operator which apparently takes a lambda as its parameter.
 This operator is effectively the `map` operation on `Parser`.
 Note that `Parser` does define a `map` which obeys the functor laws and which has a slightly different signature.
 Specifically, it does not provide line tracking (a feature we'll cover in a bit).
 Symbolic operators, and especially the `^^` operator, have better precedence interactions with the rest of the DSL and are generally quite lightweight, which is why we're using `^^` here instead of an English name in the DSL.

 The *meaning* of the `^^` operator is the same as `map` though: take the `Parser` to the left and "unpack" it, applying the given function to its result and return a new `Parser` which will produce the returned value.
 In standard parser generator terms, `^^` denotes a semantic action, or "reduction".
 The action itself is given by the lambda which is passed to `^^`.
 This lambda will take the following parameters: